apache/spark/docs/faq.rst

 your ``schedule_interval`` and the corresponding task instances run as your dependencies are met.
-When introducing new tasks to your DAG, you need to pay special attention to ``start_date``, and may want to reactivate inactive DagRuns to get the new task to get onboarded properly.
+When introducing new tasks to your DAG, you need to pay special attention to ``start_date``, and may want to reactivate inactive DagRuns to get the new task onboarded properly.

 We recommend against using dynamic values as ``start_date``, especially ``datetime.now()`` as it can be quite confusing.
 The task is triggered